tmcgaughey/epagent-nozzle/README.md

 Tested with Cloud Foundry 215

 ## Limitations
 Handles the [dropsonde-protocol events](https://github.com/cloudfoundry/dropsonde-protocol/tree/master/events) except for Log.
+It also keeps the older Heartbeat event.
 By nature, the Firehose may generate a lot of metrics.
 CA suggestes monitoring the load at the Enterprise Manager.
 If the nozzle is unable to keep up with the Firehose, a message is posted to the log and the metric `Firehose|slowConsumerAlert` will be non-zero.
 Try scaling up the resources for the nozzle.